 In a global environment where it is critical to be able to understand and assess people from different cultures, both the GRI behavior survey and the PBI survey for assessing behaviors in jobs, are translated into multiple languages.

 The GRI was developed and validated in compliance with the Equal Employment Opportunity Commission (EEOC) Guidelines, as well as the professional standards established by the American Psychological Association (APA) and the Society of Industrial & Organizational Psychology (SIOP).

 Growth Resources is dedicated to conducting research that ensures the GRI profiles are work-related, free of bias, valid and reliable.
 Upon request we provide on-demand criterion-related job validity studies to our clients, which can cover multiple jobs, industries and countries.

-The GRI brings to executives and managers a more effective way to make decisions and build a performance-driven organization; most systems remain in the hands of few people.
+The GRI brings executives and managers a more effective way to make decisions and build a performance-driven organization; most systems remain in the hands of few people.